 Guardrail may need to be flared inward to meet the bridge barrier railing of bridges with narrow shoulders.
 When the guardrail length at a structure is increased, such as for an embankment, a uniform guardrail flare rate (not flatter than 1:30) may be substituted for the combined short parallel section and the two flared sections.
 The Illustration at right shows this situation on a left approach rail.
-When the shielded area in advance of the bridge rail is a steep embankment, the length of need is determined as outlined in Section 7.01.30E.
-A uniform flare can then be constructed between the guardrail anchorage and the guardrail approach terminal.
+When the shielded area in advance of the bridge rail is a steep embankment, the length of need is determined as outlined in Standard Plan R-59-Series.
+A uniform flare can then be constructed from the end of the tangent length of barrier at the bridge rail (L1) to the first post of the guardrail terminal at offset distance "z".